 Global Awareness for Travelers

-Program Overview
+A Program Overview

 Three Dimensions of Global Awareness

-Dr. Denise R. Ames’ intention when she created Global Awareness for Travelers was to offer travelers a more in-depth and culturally-rich approach to travel from what the travel industry has offered in the past.
-Her stated mission was for travelers to stretch their mindsets, expand beyond their comfort zone, fulfill their sense of well-being, facilitate personal transformation, learn new information, and have fun.
+Her mission is for travelers to stretch their mindsets, expand beyond their comfort zone, fulfill their sense of well-being, facilitate personal transformation, learn new information, and have fun.
 After extensive research, thoughtful pondering, and careful observation, she has developed a program that fulfills her mission and helps travelers enhance their global awareness.

 When developing the program for globally aware travelers, she found that its organization flowed around three distinct but interrelated dimensions that emerged as essential: outlook, knowledge, and sentiments.
+These three dimensions form the core of her program.

 Enhancing Global Awareness for Travelers: